varshasajjan/Hackathon_NHCE-Find-My-Fund-/README.md

 ## Intelligent Search Capabilities

-- *Natural Language Querying*: Users can search for funds, stocks, or ETFs using natural, conversational, or incomplete queries.
+- Natural Language Querying: Users can search for funds, stocks, or ETFs using natural, conversational, or incomplete queries.
-- *Contextual Relevance*: Results are ranked using semantic similarity and enhanced with metadata filtering (sector focus, AUM range, fund house, etc.).
+- Contextual Relevance: Results are ranked using semantic similarity and enhanced with metadata filtering (sector focus, AUM range, fund house, etc.).
-- *Beyond Exact Match*: Captures and understands user intent, even with spelling errors, abbreviations, or partial fund/stock names.
+- Beyond Exact Match: Captures and understands user intent, even with spelling errors, abbreviations, or partial fund/stock names.

 ## Example Use Cases